-The text goes on to mention certain East Coast and Mid-West beers which contained a reference to hops.
+The text goes on to mention certain east coast and Midwest beers which contained a reference to hops.

 Grace Brothers were in Santa Rosa, CA. Russian River Brewing is famously located there now.

 Grace Bros.’ labels advertised that the brewery used its own malt and hops.
 The brewery probably owned a hop field somewhere, as hops were raised in northern California well into the 1900s.
-Given this pride in the hops used, probably a Cluster type that grew particularly well in California, and given too the relatively large amount of hops used in early post-Prohibition brewing, perhaps Grace Bros.’ beer was full of hop character.
-The trait may have endured until the brand passed from the scene in late 1960’s.
+Given this pride in the hops used, probably a Cluster type that grew particularly well in California, and given too the relatively large amount of hops in early post-Prohibition brewing, possibly Grace Bros.’ beer was full of hop character.
+The trait may have endured until the brand passed from the scene in late 1960s.

-Perhaps there are residents of Santa Rosa who remember the beer – someone might ask them.
-Russian River released a tribute to Happy Hops some years ago, a creditable move from the successor to a brewing tradition which started in the 1800s.
+Perhaps there are still residents of Santa Rosa who remember the beer – someone might ask them.
+Russian River Brewery released a tribute to Happy Hops some years ago, a creditable move from the successor to a brewing tradition which started in the 1800s.

 At a minimum, Blitz-Weinhard’s Henry Weinhard Private Reserve, released about 1975 and which had a decided influence on the early craft breweries, may itself have been influenced by an indigenous, West Coast hoppy beer tradition as against, say, the first (Paul Revere) Liberty Ale released by Anchor Brewing in San Francisco, or imports from Europe.
 A local, hoppy beer tradition did not have to be extensive by the 1960s – it was enough that some brewers remembered it.
 Perhaps Bert Grant knew of such a tradition.
 Of course, only research in original brewing records could show what the hop bills were for the beers mentioned.